tarnishablec/gallop/README.md

         . to bind attributes
         @ to bind events, support @click.once.capture.passive like vue

-        useKey() to enable list diff by keys

         auto minimize update

-        for more detail, check package/test-example
+        for more detail, check packages/test-example

 //TODO